alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 5-6 years of ML engineer / data scientist salary + compounding returns from investing that in index funds will get you more than most post-PhD jobs.

-You don't do a PhD for the money, but money tends to correlate with freedom, and it's common for people to do a PhD to get the freedom to research what they find interesting and important.
+You don't do a PhD for the money, but money tends to correlate with freedom.
+One of the reasons people apply to PhD programs is to get the freedom to research what they find interesting and important.
 On that front, friends in academia have told me *very* mixed things.
-Some told me they felt they could do anything, while others told me about labmates who had to spend most of their time teaching or doing part-time work outside of grad school to pay the bills.
+Some told me they felt they could do anything, while others told me about labmates who had to teach courses they didn't want to teach or do part-time work outside of grad school to pay the bills.
-If you like teaching, that's great!
-But it shouldn't be your top priority during a PhD.

-The main constant thread I've heard is that PhD students should try to get as much unconditional funding as they can.
+The common thread I've heard is that PhD students should try to get as much unconditional funding as possible.
 Usually, this means fellowships from NSF or other places.
-Having your advisor as your sole source of funding is a risk because that money is coming from a grant, which comes from a proposal, and there's a chance you'll need to do work that matches the proposal rather than the research you're supposed to be doing.
+Having your advisor as your sole source of funding is a risk, because that money comes from grants, which are tied to proposals, and there's a chance you'll need to do work that matches the proposal rather than the research you're supposed to be doing.
 A good advisor tries to shield their grad students from this by getting uncondtional grants, but it depends on the professor.
+Having more unconditional grants can help you get out of bad situations.

-In contrast, industry labs have one source of funding (the company), and they'll pay more than any PhD program.
-You won't have to think about side hustles, and will probably get to focus on research more, but you won't have radical freedom, and it's possible your company will lay-off your research lab without much recourse.
-To give recent examples, Microsoft closed their Silicon Valley research lab in 2014, and in 2020 UberAI downsized and Alphabet shut down Loon.
-The freedom's not obviously better than a PhD, but it's not obviously worse either.
+In contrast, industry labs have one source of funding (the company), and it'll pay enough that you won't need to think about side hustles.
+You will probably get to focus on research more, but you won't have radical freedom.
+I remember a dinner at NeurIPS, where a professor said that sometimes the best thing for a grad student is to have them go read textbooks for 9 months to learn all the math foundation they need for their research interests.
+This is the sort of thing you can do in academia, that you can't really do in industry.
-There's a wide range of overlap between the two distributions, and I only feel confident about saying this: academia is biased towards freedom more than industry labs, so if you compare PhD programs and industry labs of similar strength, expect the PhD program to have more freedom on average.
-If you are comparing things of different strength

-(REWORD THIS PART, it's tricky and I'm not sure what's true...)
+It's also possible that your company will lay-off your research lab without much recourse.
+To give recent examples, in 2014 Microsoft closed their entire Silicon Valley research lab.
+In 2020, UberAI downsized and Alphabet shut down Loon.

+The freedom in an industry lab isn't obviously worse than a PhD.
+A person with stable funding in an industry lab likely has more research freedom and time than a PhD student with unstable funding.
+On average though, I'd say that PhD programs have the edge.

 Social Life